-- 3.1 Probationary Appointments are those made for a specified period of time with a normal start date of July1. - 3.2.1 A Probationary Appointment made at the rank of Lecturer or Assistant Professor shall be for an initial period of two years. - 3.2.2 A Probationary Appointment may be renewed, but the total period of the Probationary Appointment shall normally not exceed five years. - 3.2.3 Unless otherwise stated in specific leave language in this agreement, time spent on any type of leave of six (6) months or longer will not be counted as time toward tenure.
-Leaves of six (6) months to eighteen (18) months will delay consideration of tenure by one (1) year; leaves of eighteen (18) months to thirty (30) months will delay consideration of tenure by two (2) years; etc. - 3.2.4 Following the Probationary Appointment of a Faculty member at the rank of Lecturer or Assistant Professor, he or she may receive: - a) another Probationary Appointment if eligible [see 3.2.2, above, and 2.2.3.1]; - b) a Tenured appointment [see 2.1.6]; - c) in exceptional cases, be offered a one year Limited Term appointment - d) notice of termination of service. - 3.3.1 An initial Probationary Appointment at the rank of Associate Professor [see 2.1.1:9.1] shall be for a period of two years. - 3.3.2 Following the initial Probationary Appointment of a Faculty member at the rank of Associate Professor, he or she may: - a) request a renewal of the Probationary appointment; - b) receive a Tenured appointment [see 2.1.6]; - c) receive notice of termination of service; or, - d) in exceptional cases, be offered a one year Limited Term appointment.
+- 3.1 Probationary Appointments are those made for a specified period of time with a normal start date of July1. - 3.2.1 A Probationary Appointment made at the rank of Lecturer or Assistant Professor shall be for an initial period of two years. - 3.2.2 A Probationary Appointment may be renewed, but the total period of the Probationary Appointment shall normally not exceed five years.
+Faculty members starting a probationary appointment without a PhD can be renewed for up to an additional five years after completion of their PhD.
+These Faculty members must apply for Tenure no later than the beginning of their tenth (10th) year. - 3.2.3 Unless otherwise stated in specific leave language in this agreement, time spent on any type of leave of six (6) months or longer will not be counted as time toward tenure.

+Leaves of six (6) months to eighteen (18) months will delay consideration of tenure by one (1) year; leaves of eighteen (18) months to thirty (30) months will delay consideration of tenure by two (2) years; etc.

+- 3.2.4 Following the Probationary Appointment of a Faculty member at the rank of Lecturer or Assistant Professor, they may receive: - a) another Probationary Appointment if eligible [see 3.2.2, above, and 2.2.3.1]; - b) a Tenured appointment [see 2.1.6]; - c) in exceptional cases, be offered a one year Limited-Term appointment; - d) notice of termination of service.

-4. Tenured or Permanent Appointments
+4.0 Tenured or Permanent Appointments

-- 4.1 Tenured (or Permanent) Appointments are those that entitle Faculty members to continuity of employment until the age of retirement or termination of employment in accordance with the conditions specified in 2.1.9, 2.1.9.1, 2.1.9.2 and 1.16.6. - 4.2 Normally, appointments to the rank of Professor shall be Tenured Appointments [see 2.1.1: 6.2 and 6.3].

-- 4.3 No Faculty member, while holding the rank of Lecturer, is eligible for a Tenured Appointment. - 5.
-Visiting, Adjunct, or Senior Research Professors and Distinguished University Fellow, Professor Emeritus/a - 5.1 The positions of Visiting Professor, Adjunct Professor [see 2.1.2.1], Distinguished University Fellow, Senior Research Professor and Professor Emeritus/a are not recognized by the University as being governed by these conditions nor do the other sections of this Agreement dealing with Conditions of Appointment, Appeals, Faculty Leave, University Policies, Faculty Travel, Retirement, or Faculty Benefits apply to Visiting Professors unless so specified, in writing, before, or at the time of, appointment. - 5.2 Visiting Professor appointments are for a specified term.
+- 4.1 Tenured (or Permanent) Appointments are those that entitle Faculty members to continuity of employment until retirement, resignation or termination of employment in accordance with the conditions specified in 2.5, 1.14, 2.1.11, 2.1.9, 2.1.9.1, 2.1.9.2 and 1.16.6. - 4.2 Normally, appointments to the rank of Professor shall be Tenured Appointments [see 2.1.1: 6.2 and 6.3]. - 4.3 No Faculty member, while holding the rank of Lecturer, is eligible for a Tenured Appointment. - 5.0 Visiting, Adjunct, or Senior Research Professors and Distinguished University Fellow, Professor Emeritus/a - 5.1 The positions of Visiting Professor, Adjunct Professor [see 2.1.2.1], Distinguished University Fellow, Senior Research Professor and Professor Emeritus/a are not recognized by the University as being governed by these conditions nor do the other sections of this Agreement dealing with Conditions of Appointment, Appeals, Faculty Leave, University Policies, Faculty Travel, Retirement, or Faculty Benefits apply to Visiting Professors unless so specified, in writing, before, or at the time of, appointment. - 5.2 Visiting Professor appointments are for a specified term.